iwelch/sylspace/README.md

 * Grades.pm : storing and retrieving grades
 * Utils.pm : many common routines (e.g., globbing, file reading, etc.)
 * Webcourse.pm : creating and removing a new course, used in addsite.pl
-* bin/addsite.pl  : CLI to add a new site with instructor

-* t/01mkmessysite.t : for playing with functionality.  more extensive than t/00mkstartersite.t

 * csettings-schema.yml  : what course information is required and what it must satisfy
 * usettings-schema.yml  : what biographical information is required and what it must satisfy